mohammadimathstar/m5_forecasting/Development/README.md

 # 🛠 Development: Model Training Pipeline

 An end-to-end machine learning pipeline for training a sales forecasting model using the M5 dataset.
-Built with modular components using **LightGBM**, **Hyperopt**, **Prefect**, and **MLflow**, the pipeline supports data ingestion, feature engineering, hyperparameter optimization, and model training with custom evaluation metrics.
+Built with modular components using **LightGBM**, **Hyperopt**, **Prefect**, and **MLflow**, the pipeline supports data ingestion, feature engineering, hyperparameter optimisation, and model training with custom evaluation metrics.

 ---